Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 The landing for this camp is through brush and there is no place to sit out or swim, but it's the best of a bad lot.

-This site, and the three others in Quetico that are nearby, are little used.
-All but this one have trees down making it not at all obvious that there ever was a place to camp.
-If we had not looked carefully, we would not have seen the tumbled down fire rings.
-Here, the fire rings has a green sprout growing in it.
+This campsite, and the three others that are nearby in Quetico, are not much used.
+All but this one have down trees, making it not at all obvious that they ever were a campsite.
+If we had not looked carefully, we would not have seen the tumbled down fire rings on any of them.
+Here, the fire rings has a green sprout growing in it, so it's not much used.

 ![Fire ring on Carp Lake 2025-08-10 08:43](./attachments/202508100843-000.jpeg "Fire ring on Carp Lake 2025-08-10 08:43")

 All the campsites on the US side were occupied.

-I would've liked to have made it to Robinson Island but we were both too tired.
+I would've liked to have made it to Robinson Island but we were both too tired to make it that far.

-While breakfasting and packing, we've been discussing a possible alternate route: just north of us, there is a 280 feet/17 rod portage to Crawford Lake.
-After a short paddle, there is a 0.4 miles/135 rod portage to Back Bay of Knife Lake, which comes out north of Robbins Island.
-It looks interesting.
+While we were eating breakfast and packing up, Royce was reviewed the map and spotted an alternate route to Knife Lake, so we've been musing about it.
+Just north of us, there is a 280 feet/17 rod portage to Crawford Lake.
+After a short paddle, there is a 0.4 miles/135 rod portage to Back Bay of Knife Lake, which bay would bring us into Knife north of Robbins Island.
+This route would be in lieu of the portages from Carp to Melon, Melon to Seed, Seed to the unnamed lake, the Big Knife Portage (75 rods), plus the paddle from the portage past the east end of Robbins Island.
+I’ve never paddled that part of Knife Lake; we normally just blast past it on the border route, so it intrigues me.

-A middle-aged couple paddles past, heading south (so they would have passed the portage to Crawford) but we don't think to ask them where they came in.
-We decide to not risk portages we know nothing about and to continue on our planned route.
-I.e., paddle back to the portage to Seed Lake.
+A middle-aged couple paddled past our camp, heading south.
+They might've seen or taken the portage to Crawford but we don't think to ask&mdash;plus they might've thought it rude to have questions shouted at them by strangers.
+We decide to not risk the time we'd need to explore portages that we know nothing about, and decide to stick with our original plan and to take the portage to Melon Lake.

-The paddle across Basswood was as easy as I've ever had and we made very good time to Prairie (we arrived there at 14:53).

-(Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the personal pack to the gear pack and were surprised how notable the extra weight was.
+(Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the rubber pack to the gear pack and were surprised how notable the extra weight was.
 Today, to balance the load, we moved one pair to the food pack.)

 Yesterday, the weather was calm until evening, with clouds rolling in and out.
 When we made camp, the wind was notable.
 When we went to the tent, the wind had almost died but not quite entirely.
 It is now low, with occasional gusts.
 No clouds excepting a few mares tales.

-Hash browns with hamburger and gravy for dinner last night.
-Leftovers and oatmeal this morning.
+Leftover hash browns and oatmeal for breakfast this morning.
 Brown gravy residue does't go as well with coffee as does oatmeal.

-The food barrels are notably lighter and we're already moving gear into them.
+The food barrels are notably lighter and we've started moving gear into them.

-Saw an Osprey nest on Basswood.
 On Carp, our presence offended a beaver.

 I choose to paddle along the north shore of Birch Lake.
 I'd forgotten how many down trees there in the water.
 A few trees are standing well out in the lake.
 The first dam at Prairie Portage was built around 1900.
 Could these standing dead trees be from before that?

 ![Royce on Big Knife Portage 2025-08-10 11:33](./attachments/202508101133-000.jpeg "Royce on Big Knife Portage 2025-08-10 11:33")

 ### 2025-08-10T20:28:15-05:00 (48.15676, -91.12724) 1409 feet: Camp on Ottertrack Lake

-We paddled into a headwind when we left camp on Carp, but then most of the day we were paddling in ideal conditions.
-The last couple of hours on Knife were challenging with quartering winds on the stern.
-Even so, we made great time, topping out at 5 mph for short stretches.
+We were paddling into a headwind when we left camp this morning but for most of the day, we had ideal conditions.
+For the last couple of hours on Knife we had quartering winds on the stern, which was tough.
+Even so, we made great time, topping out at 5 mph for short bursts.

-The portage from Carp to Melon, our first, was packed.
-There were at least three
-parties: one couple and two groups of guys.
-The guys were carrying a menagerie of gear: packs, duffels, boxes, and hand-junk.
-Though I sometimes I feel we need to improve how we portage, when I see something like them, I don't feel quite so bad.
+Our first portage of the day was from Carp to Melon.
+It was busy&mdash;one couple and two groups of guys.
+The couple seemed to have their house in order and passed us without making an impression.
+But both groups of guys were carrying a menagerie of gear: packs, duffels, boxes, and everyone had both hands full of rods, paddles, and other gear.
+Though I always want to tighten up how we portage, when I see groups like them, I can't help but to think we're actually pretty good at it.

+We met a couple and their seven-year-old and five-year-old girls on one of the Knife river portages.
+Mom made it known that both daughters were experienced voyageurs and were &ldquo;portage queens&rdquo;.
+The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
+The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queen&rdquo;.

+Around 12:40, we stopped for lunch on the west campsite on Robbins Island, and took a 15 or 20 minute rest.
+It's a lovely site.

+I had trouble finding the Knife Lake narrows.
+Or rather, I went directly to the right place but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo; because it really is narrow&mdash;so small and rocky that we could barely float through it.
+We stopped, looked at maps, and cursed for several minutes before realizing what I had seen actually was the narrows.

+BWCA portages, especially on the border route, are usually easy to spot because they're heavily used and get regular maintenance.
+To my surprise, the Little Knife Portage, from Knife to Ottertrack, was behind a screen of brush and wasn't obvious&mdash;at least to our eyes.
+Of the portages we did today, it had the steepest climb&mdash;a real up-and-down.

+Shortly after the portage from Knife Lake, we made camp around 16:30 on the US (BWCA) side of Ottertrack.
+Compared to the sites in Quetico, this one is notably more heavily used&mdash;and it comes equipped with obnoxious and aggressive chipmunks that we must shoo away from our gear.

 Saw a lot of loons today.
 One pair of let us paddle within 6 feet.

-On one of the Knife river portages, we met a couple and their seven-year-old and five-year-old girls.
-Mom made it known that both daughters were experienced voyageurs and &ldquo;portage queens&rdquo;.
-The older had made her first canoe trip at age 3 on Seagull Lake and said that she remembered how fun it was to portage to Alpine for a picnic.
-The younger raised her arms and yelled &ldquo;Yay!&rdquo; whenever mom or dad said &ldquo;portage queens&rdquo;.

-Had lunch on the west campsite on Robbins Island at around 12:40 and took a 15 or 20 minute rest.
-It is a lovely site.

-I had trouble finding the Knife Lake narrows.
-That is, I went directly to the right place but couldn't believe that what I was looking at was &ldquo;the narrows&rdquo; because it is really, really narrow&mdash;so small and rocky that we could barely float through it.
-We stopped, looked at maps, and cursed for several minutes before realizing what I had seen had to be the narrows.

-The Little Knife Portage (Knife to Ottertrack) was hidden by brush and was hard to find.
-It had the steepest climb&mdash;a real up-and-down.

-BWCA portages tend to be easy to find, well-traveled, and well maintained.
-The portages today were no exception.

 We finished the last of the tequila and switched to bourbon and had our first backpacker meal.
 As before, it is food.
 They have reduced the sodium but have